Piyush199y/Manual-Testing-Project/README.md

-# Software Testing Projects :
+# Software Testing Project :
 This repository contains a demo of the project completed during my manual testing period.
 The projects were completed using a combination of manual testing techniques and test management tools.